SarangMohaniraj/Kafka-LB-ML/README.md

    ```

 # Evaluation
-OpenMessaging Benchmark Framework is used to rigorously test throughput and performance, ensuring the system's effectiveness under various operational conditions.
-To understand how intelligent load balancing is working against base kafka cluster.
-First we analyse the performance of base kakfa cluster vs the performance of kafka cluster integrated with intelligent load balancing
+The OpenMessaging Benchmark Framework rigorously tests throughput and performance to ensure the system's effectiveness under various operational conditions.
+To evaluate how intelligent load balancing compares to a traditional Kafka cluster, we analyze the performance of a standard Kafka cluster against that of a Kafka cluster enhanced with intelligent load balancing.
 1. Clone the openmessaging benchmark repo
    ```
    git clone https://github.com/openmessaging/openmessaging-benchmark
    ```

-2. Analyse performance of base kafka cluster
+2. Analyse performance of base kafka cluster using the workload of your choice.
    ```
    sudo bin/benchmark --drivers driver-kafka/kafka-throughput.yaml workloads/100-topic-1kb-4p-4c-500k.yaml
    ```
-   Rename the generated report file as baseline-report.json
+   Rename the generated report file as `baseline-report.json`

 3. Start the Kafka Cluster integrated with intelligent load balancing following instructions in Local setup